What is an independent director?

 An independent director is a person appointed to the board of a PBC who is not a member or employee.
 They might be appointed because they have particular expertise or specialist knowledge in areas that are relevant to the business of the PBC such as corporate governance, accounting, risk management, cultural heritage or business planning.

-Independent directors have the same obligations under the CATSI Act as member directors of Aboriginal and Torres Strait Islander corporations (ORIC Oracle - Independent directors).
+Independent directors have the same obligations under the Corporations (Aboriginal and Torres Strait Islander Act) 2006 (CATSI ACT) as member directors of Aboriginal and Torres Strait Islander corporations (ORIC Oracle - Independent directors).

 Benefits and risks of appointing independent directors